Variation in Nitrogen Isotope Ratios of Eelgrass to Detect Trends in Estuarine Nutrient Status

 The Challenge: Seagrasses are productive and important components of shallow coastal waters, and they have suffered extensive declines worldwide.
 Because seagrasses are directly in the path of watershed nutrient inputs, a major cause of habitat loss is coastal development and consequent water quality degradation.
 Improved approaches for detecting threats of nutrient enrichment are paramount to seagrass conservation.

-The Future: Our time-series data suggest changes in eelgrass δ15N in relation to watershed nutrient inputs.
-Examining multiple lines of evidence will allow us to determine whether eelgrass δ15N is a reliable indicator of estuarine eutrophication.
+The Future: Examining multiple lines of evidence over a long time series will allow us to determine whether eelgrass stable isotope ratios are reliable indicators of estuarine eutrophication.